xpack-dev-tools/qemu-arm-xpack/README-BUILD.md

 brlapi support    no
 bluez  support    no
 Documentation     yes
-PIE               yes
+PIE               no
-vde support       no
+vde support       yes
 netmap support    no
 Linux AIO support no
-ATTR/XATTR support yes
+ATTR/XATTR support no
 Install blobs     no
 KVM support       no
 COLO support      yes